wagtail/wagtail/docs/getting_started/index.rst

 (Installing outside a virtual environment may require ``sudo``.)

-Once installed, Wagtail provides a command similar to Django's ``django-admin startproject`` to stub out a new site/project:
+Once installed, Wagtail provides a command similar to Django's ``django-admin startproject`` to generate a new site/project:

 .. code-block:: console

     $ wagtail start mysite

-This will create a new folder ``mysite``, based on a template containing all you need to get started.
+This will create a new folder ``mysite``, based on a template containing everything you need to get started.
 More information on that template is available in :doc:`the project template reference </reference/project_template>`.